kehman18/alx-system_engineering-devops/0x02-shell_redirections/README.md

-to display the third line of a file
+writing a text into a file